 c.
 Speech that occurs in the ordinary course of classroom discussion and teaching is especially sacrosanct.
 That is, any opinion, including that of Hitler, for example, has to be allowed for discussion and even advocacy in the classroom.
 A racially-tinged tirade directed against a particular student or students, and unrelated to the academic content of the class, however, might be deemed harassment.

 (Approved by Campus Senate May 1990; last revised January 2011)

 The College has two groups of advisors on campus who assist students and others with issues of discrimination.
 They are the discrimination advisors and the sexual misconduct advisors.
 The sexual misconduct advisors assist with cases of sexual harassment and they are specifically trained to do so; the discrimination advisors assist with cases of group-based discriminatory harassment.
 Any person who believes he or she is a victim of discriminatory harassment should consider bringing the situation to the attention of one of the advisors or to civil rights/Title IX coordinator Samantha Hughes, email@example.com.
 The responsibilities of the discrimination advisors include:

 · Facilitating conversations with the parties involved if/when appropriate

 · Acquainting others with College policies and procedures pertaining to discrimination

-A student who wishes to file a formal complaint needs to submit a written and signed complaint to the interim title IX/section 504 coordinator, who will refer the written and signed complaint to:
+A student who wishes to file a formal complaint needs to submit a written and signed complaint to the civil rights/Title IX coordinator, who will refer the written and signed complaint to: